dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 the child app incorrectly inherits the `red` color from its parent rather than using the default `black`.

+So `revert` basically just does not work for this use case for any inherited properties not affecting the current element from the UA stylesheet.

 ## Takeaways

-Ultimately, we decided to go with `all: initial;` to reset styles.
-The risk of breaking another application's UI based on where you render it seemed like the bigger issue.
-If a child app wants to support such a "bold" use case, it should expose this functionality as an explicit option configured by the parent application.
+After building a deeper understanding of the nuances here, it was clear that `all: initial;` was the best approach to reset styles and isolate applications.

 My biggest surprise from this investigation was how little the difference between `initial` and `revert` actually is.
 The only two cases this comes into play is:
-1. when inheriting a style from an element with a UA style (which is a that situation just doesn't come up as often as you might think).
+1.  when inheriting a property from an element with a UA style
+    *   Such a situation just doesn't come up as often as you might think given the general lack of inherited properties in the UA stylesheet.
-2. when a style is _not_ in the UA stylesheet.
+2.  when inheriting a property which is _not_ in the UA stylesheet.

-If you're trying to reset a specific property on a specific element, I suspect `revert` is likely closer to what you'd want most of the time.
+If you're trying to reset a specific property on a specific element, I suspect `revert` is likely closer to what you'd want most of the time, given the way it respects the UA stylesheet.

 But if you're trying to reset all properties (and thus, likely trying to isolate a subtree from CSS inheritance), you really want `initial` largely because